-Sponsors: Sen. Albritton / Rep. DiCeglie
+(SB 1944/HB 1567) Sponsors: Sen. Albritton / Rep. DiCeglie Summary:

-This legislation would move pole attachment disputes in Florida from the FCC to the PSC.
-The legislation acknowledges the public interest need to harden infrastructure to withstand extreme weather conditions and replacing older poles is required.
+This legislation would move new disputes in Florida from the FCC to the PSC.
+The PSC would regulate and enforce rates, terms and conditions of pole attachments, and would hear and resolve complaints concerning these issues.
 The legislation would provide a 180-day timeline in which attaching entities must move their pole attachments to reduce the number of redundant poles in the rights-of-way.
-If the pole attachment is not moved within the 90-day period, the pole owner may move the attachment at the attaching entity's expense.
-Currently, the legislation inadvertently defines "attaching entity" and "pole owner" as both a public utility and electric utility.
-We expect an amendment to remove electric utility from the Senate bill soon.
+If the pole attachment is not moved within the time period, the pole owner may move the attachment at the attaching entity's expense.
+Establishes a process for notification of attaching entities in advance of major hardening projects.
+The Commission shall adopt procedural rules by January 1, 2022 to administer and implement the subsection in regards to pole attachment rates.
+The Commission shall adopt rules by April 1, 2022 to implement mandatory pole inspections and the timely and coordinated removal of all pole attachments on redundant poles.